HansPalacios/VelveteenEnsemble/README.md

 Using jquery for the Homepage image slideshow, which can be formatted to autoplay and link to highlight the venue buttons at different points.

+Removed ``//= require turbolinks`` from application.js so jquery elements work correctly when switching pages.

 There are also a few tables that were scaffolded in order to easily add and edit the content on the pages:

 ``rails g scaffold upload name:string folder:string``